QuadramaHQ/quadrama-protocol/README.md

-# Quadrama – Security & Protocol Notes
+# Quadrama – Security & Protocol Documentation

-This repository contains security documentation, threat modeling, and selected protocol design notes for Quadrama, a live end-to-end encrypted messaging service.
+This repository contains security documentation, threat modeling, and selected protocol and design notes for Quadrama, a live end-to-end encrypted messaging service.

-This repository does NOT contain full production source code.
+This repository does NOT contain full production source code, deployment details, or infrastructure configurations.

-Its purpose is transparency, peer review of design decisions, and responsible security discussion.
+The purpose of this repository is transparency, peer discussion of design decisions, and responsible security review.

-No authorization is granted to test or attack live systems.
+No authorization is granted to test, probe, scan, or attack any live Quadrama systems or user accounts.